Wands (band): 1991–1996: Commercial success with Show Wesugi

 Their 1994 single "Sekai ga Owaru made wa...
 (Until the End of the World...)" reached #1 on Oricon charts, gaining over 1.2 million sales and was certified as a million-selling single by Recording Industry Association of Japan (RIAJ).
 It was the closing theme song of the anime series Slam Dunk.
 Wesugi loved grunge and wanted to turn into alternative rock.
 "Sekai ga Owaru made wa..." became the last song written in his former style because he felt that many musicians around him were doing the same thing.
 Their next single, "Secret Night (It's My Treat)," shifted to power pop and created controversies.
 Their 1995 studio album, Piece of My Soul, reached the #1 position on the Oricon charts, with sales of over 542,000 copies the first week.

 Wesugi's image continued to change with the song "Same Side".
 His new style was said to be "painterly" and their new album was influenced by punk and blues, according to Wesugi.
 After the release of the single "Worst Crime (About a Rock Star who was a Swindler)" in February 1996, Wesugi and Shibasaki withdrew from the band and formed al.ni.co to pursue grunge.
 Their withdrawals were officially announced in 1997.

-Wesugi continued his music career and performed in the sixth anniversary of Hide's death in 2004.
+al.ni.co eventually disbanded on an unknown date in 2001.
+Wesugi went on a hiatus before continuing his solo music career and performed in the sixth anniversary of Hide's death in 2004.
+He also formed a rock band Nekodamashi with bassist Masahiro Miyazawa in 2006.
 Shibasaki formed rock band Abingdon Boys School with Takanori Nishikawa in 2005.
 Oshima also worked with Nishikawa on the 2006 album Under Cover.